Camera phone: Software

-Users may use bundled camera software, or install alternative software.
+Users may use bundled camera software or install alternative software.
 Bundled software may be optimized by the vendor for performance, whereas alternative software may offer functionality and controls and customization missing in bundled software.

-The graphical user interface typically features a virtual on-screen shutter button located towards the usual home button and charging port side, and a thumbnail previewing the last photo, and some status icons that may display settings such as selected resolution, scene mode, stabilization, flash, and a battery indicator.
+The graphical user interface typically features a virtual on-screen shutter button located towards the usual home button and charging port side, a thumbnail previewing the last photo, and some status icons that may display settings such as selected resolution, scene mode, stabilization, flash, and a battery indicator.
 The camera software may indicate the estimated number of remaining photographs until exhausted space, the current video file size, and remaining space storage while recording, as done on early-2010s Samsung smartphones.
 Shortcuts to settings in the camera viewfinder may be customizable.

 In September 2013, Apple introduced a camera viewfinder layout with iOS 7 that would be implemented by several other major vendors towards the late 2010s.
 This layout has a circular and usually solid-colour shutter button and a camera mode selector using perpendicular text and separate camera modes for photo and video.
 Vendors that have ditched their layout to implement variations of Apple's layout include Samsung, Huawei, LG, OnePlus, Xiaomi, and UleFone.

 There may be an option to utilize volume keys for photo, video, or zoom.
 Specific objects can usually be focused on by tapping on the viewfinder, and exposure may adjust accordingly; there may be an option to capture a photo with each tap.

 Exposure value may be adjustable by swiping vertically after tapping to focus or through a separate menu option.
 It may be possible to lock focus and exposure by holding the touch for a short time, and exposure value may remain adjustable in this state.
 These gestures may be available while filming and for the front camera.